rrnarayan1/one-big-thing-backend/README.md

 # one-big-thing-backend
 Welcome!
-This goes along with https://github.com/rrnarayan1/one-big-thing-frontend
+This goes along with https://github.com/rrnarayan1/one-big-thing-frontend.
+See that README for an overview of the entire project.

 ## How to run the server locally
 1. Ideally, use `virtualenv` to create a new virtual environment.
 You'll also need to `pip install` `firebase-admin`, `pandas`, `numpy`, and `flask`